holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/00_intro/lesson_plan.md

 - Setup Grok
     - Load students into Grok via `.csv` file
-        - Names from exporting gradebook in Schoology
+        - Get names by exporting `Gradebook` in Schoology
-        - Emails by copying over from PowerSchool
+        - Get emails by copying over from PowerSchool
     - Register students for `Python for Beginners` course
 - Have `mood_light.py` open and ready to run